AICONSlab/MIRACL/README.md

 MIRACL README
 ______________

-MIRACL (Multi-modal Image Registration and Atlasing via Clarity-based Light-microscopy) is a general-purpose, open-source pipeline for automated:
+MIRACL (Multi-modal Image Registration And Connectivity anaLysis) is a general-purpose, open-source pipeline for automated:

 	1) Registration of mice clarity data to the Allen reference atlas